Negotiation and Mediation Tournament for Business

 Scoring Scale for Preparation and Negotiation Style

-A juror may award between 1 and 10 points, with the following established checkpoints:
+The juror may award between 1 and 10 points according to the following scale:

 Jury Team